 Select a dry white wine to use as part of the braising liquid.
 The wine doesn’t need to be expensive.
 Pour the wine over the lamb shanks before you season them.
 If you don’t have white wine, you can also substitute apple cider vinegar for it.

-How To Know When the Lamb Shanks are Cooked
+How To Know When the Roasted Lamb Shanks are Cooked

 The lamb is going to need at least 90 minutes to cook until tender.